akashm936/django/README.md

 # django
-this is login system and signup system for doctor and patient this file made in python django framework this is a internship project task 1
+this is a login system and signup system for doctor and patient this file made in python django framework this is a internship project task 1